 THE PODCAST

 Academy Award winner and celebrated acting teacher Milton Justice invites you into his weekly acting class, and what has become an invaluable audio resource to actors across the globe.
-Based on his years of study with the legendary teacher Stella Adler and his forthcoming book of the same name, I Don’t Need an Acting Class is one of the few acting podcasts that delves deep into the craft of acting, breaKS down concepts, tools and techniques, EXPLORES ENDLESS POSSIBILITIES, AND OFFERS YOU A FOUNDATION ON WHICH TO BUILD A SOLID, DEPENDABLE PROCESS.
+Based on his years of study with the legendary teacher Stella Adler, I Don’t Need an Acting Class is one of the few acting podcasts that delves deep into the craft of acting, breaks down concepts, tools and techniques, explores endless possibilities, and offers you a foundation on which to build a solid, dependable process.
 Produced by Walker Vreeland.

 subscribe here